 NTE Frequently Asked Questions

-A typical day involves spending time in the morning with your strand group, made up of 12 other students from across Australia led by two staff workers who will train you in how to read and teach the bible.
+A typical day at NTE involves spending time in the morning with your strand group, made up of 12 other students from across Australia led by two staff workers who will train you in how to read and teach the bible.
 After lunch we’ll have campus time where everyone at the conference from Campus Bible Study will gather with the purpose of planning for NTE mission and summer.
 You’ll also get some free time in the afternoon before attending an elective on a topic of your choosing.
-After dinner everyone at NTE will gather for the night session involving singing, interviews and a bible talk by Vaughn Roberts on identity.
-You’ll then chat with people over supper (or a Maccas run) about what you’ve been learning before going to bed and repeating the next day!
+After dinner everyone at NTE will gather for the night session involving singing, interviews and a bible talk by Phillip Jensen.
+You can then chat with people over supper about what you’ve been learning, before going to bed and repeating it all the next day!